Anxiety about food may lead to eating disorders and other mental health conditions.

 Food anxiety typically arises due to individual and cultural factors.
-According to the Centers for Disease Control and Prevention (CDC), in 2013–2016, 49.1% of adults in the United States had tried to lose weight within the previous 12 months.
+According to the Centers for Disease Control and Prevention (CDC), in 2013–2016,

 With that in mind, it is important to understand these factors so that people can effectively manage food anxiety.

 Below are key factors that research has associated with food anxiety:

 - Negative messages about eating or appearance: Social media contains numerous images and messages encouraging people to lose weight and shaming those who do not eat “right.”

 - Negative self-talk: Some people engage in what researchers call “fat talk,” in which they assert that they are fat, even if they do not actually believe themselves to be so.
 This practice promotes the idea that a certain body type is wrong.
 A 2012 study exploring fat talk also found that it may lead to depression, anxiety, and negative body image.

 - Genetics: People who share genes that scientists have linked to eating disorders may feel more anxiety about food.
 The same is true with people whose family members have genes associated with different types of anxiety.
 A

 2013 reviewsuggests that eating disorders tend to run in families and that part of this link may be genetic.